 // the method also works on a literal directly:

 let s = "initial contents".to_string();

+Listing 8-10: Using the to_string method to create a String from a string literal

-This creates a string containing initial contents.
+This code creates a string containing initial contents.

 We can also use the function String::from to create a String from a string literal.
-This is equivalent to using to_string:
+The code in Listing 8-11 is equivalent to the code from Listing 8-10 that uses to_string:

 let s = String::from("initial contents");

+Listing 8-11: Using the String::from function to create a String from a string literal

-Because strings are used for so many things, there are many different generic APIs that can be used for strings, so there are a lot of options.
-Some of them can feel redundant, but they all have their place!
-In this case, String::from and .to_string end up doing the exact same thing, so which you choose is a matter of style.
+Because strings are used for so many things, we can use many different generic APIs for strings, providing us with a lot of options.
+Some of them can seem redundant, but they all have their place!
+In this case, String::from and to_string do the same thing, so which you choose is a matter of style.

-Remember that strings are UTF-8 encoded, so we can include any properly encoded data in them:
+Remember that strings are UTF-8 encoded, so we can include any properly encoded data in them, as shown in Listing 8-12:

-let hello = "السلام عليكم";
+let hello = String::from("السلام عليكم");

-let hello = "Dobrý den";
+let hello = String::from("Dobrý den");

-let hello = "Hello";
+let hello = String::from("Hello");

-let hello = "שָׁלוֹם";
+let hello = String::from("שָׁלוֹם");

-let hello = "नमस्ते";
+let hello = String::from("नमस्ते");

-let hello = "こんにちは";
+let hello = String::from("こんにちは");

-let hello = "안녕하세요";
+let hello = String::from("안녕하세요");

-let hello = "你好";
+let hello = String::from("你好");

-let hello = "Olá";
+let hello = String::from("Olá");

-let hello = "Здравствуйте";
+let hello = String::from("Здравствуйте");

-let hello = "Hola";
+let hello = String::from("Hola");

+Listing 8-12: Storing greetings in different languages in strings

+All of these are valid String values.

 Updating a String

-A String can grow in size and its contents can change just like the contents of a Vec, by pushing more data into it.
-In addition, String has concatenation operations implemented with the + operator for convenience.
+A String can grow in size and its contents can change, just like the contents of a Vec, by pushing more data into it.
+In addition, we can conveniently use the + operator or the format! macro to concatenate String values together.

-Appending to a String with Push
+Appending to a String with push_str and push

-We can grow a String by using the push_str method to append a string slice:
+We can grow a String by using the push_str method to append a string slice, as shown in Listing 8-13:

 let mut s = String::from("foo");

 s.push_str("bar");

+Listing 8-13: Appending a string slice to a String using the push_str method

-s will contain foobar after these two lines.
+After these two lines, s will contain foobar.
 The push_str method takes a string slice because we don’t necessarily want to take ownership of the parameter.
-For example, it would be unfortunate if we weren’t able to use s2 after appending its contents to s1:
+For example, the code in Listing 8-14 shows that it would be unfortunate if we weren’t able to use s2 after appending its contents to s1:

 let mut s1 = String::from("foo");

-let s2 = String::from("bar");
+let s2 = "bar";

 s1.push_str(&s2);

+println!("s2 is {}", s2);

+Listing 8-14: Using a string slice after appending its contents to a String

+If the push_str method took ownership of s2, we wouldn’t be able to print out its value on the last line.
+However, this code works as we’d expect!

-The push method is defined to have a single character as a parameter and add it to the String:
+The push method takes a single character as a parameter and adds it to the String.
+Listing 8-15 shows code that adds an l to a String using the push method:

 let mut s = String::from("lo");

 s.push('l');

+Listing 8-15: Adding one character to a String value using push

-After this, s will contain “lol”.
+As a result of this code, s will contain lol.

 Concatenation with the + Operator or the format!
 Macro

-Often, we’ll want to combine two existing strings together.
-One way is to use the + operator like this:
+Often, we’ll want to combine two existing strings.
+One way is to use the + operator, as shown in Listing 8-16:

 let s1 = String::from("Hello, ");